silbermm/gpgmex/README.md

 ## Getting Started

-> This has only been tested on Linux - It likely won't work for
+> This has only been tested on Linux
-> Mac OSX or Windows yet.

 You'll need:
   * a working version of [gpg](https://gnupg.org/) installed